Credibrate

 Calculate your income tax for 2026–27

-No income tax changes are expected for 2026–27.
+No income tax changes for 2026–27.
 The threshold freeze was confirmed through to April 2028 at the Autumn Budget 2024.
 As a result, the 2026–27 income tax rates and bands shown here match 2025–26 exactly for England, Wales, and Northern Ireland.

-Personal allowance and taper
+Personal allowance and the 60% tax trap

 The personal allowance of £12,570 is the amount of income you receive free of income tax.
 It applies to most taxpayers in England, Wales, Northern Ireland, and Scotland.
-The allowance tapers for high earners: above £100,000 it reduces by £1 for every £2 of income, reaching zero at £125,140.
-This creates an effective 60% marginal rate on income in the £100,000–£125,140 range.
+For high earners, the allowance tapers: above £100,000 it reduces by £1 for every £2 of income, reaching zero at £125,140.
+This creates an effective 60% marginal rate on income in the £100,000–£125,140 range — sometimes called the “60% tax trap”.

 Threshold freeze and fiscal drag

 The decision to freeze income tax thresholds through to April 2028 means that as wages rise with inflation, a growing share of income is subject to tax.
 Each year, some taxpayers cross the basic rate threshold for the first time, and some higher-rate taxpayers see more of their income taxed at 40%.
 This “fiscal drag” generates additional tax revenue without any formal change to rates.
+A bonus that pushes income above the higher rate threshold is taxed at 40% on the excess.

 Scottish income tax

 Scotland has separate income tax rates and bands, set annually by the Scottish Parliament.
-Scottish taxpayers pay a 19% starter rate on income just above the personal allowance, rising through basic (20%), intermediate (21%), higher (42%), advanced (45%), and top (48%) rates.
-The personal allowance and taper rules are UK-wide and apply equally to Scottish taxpayers.
+For 2026–27, Scottish taxpayers pay: 19% starter rate (£12,571–£14,876); 20% basic rate (£14,877–£26,561); 21% intermediate rate (£26,562–£43,662); 42% higher rate (£43,663–£75,000); 45% advanced rate (£75,001–£125,140); 48% top rate (above £125,140).
+The personal allowance (£12,570) and taper rules are UK-wide.
+Rates confirmed at the Scottish Budget, December 2025.
+Source: Scottish Government.

 Frequently asked questions